Demo

 • All employees will be required to work before, during, or after an emergency.
 During an emergency, employees may temporarily be assigned to work and perform duties outside the normal scope of their position, location, and work schedule to fit the needs of the County and its citizens.
 Emergency response duties may also include driving and/or operating a county vehicle or equipment and employees must obey all safety policies, and roadway rules and laws.

-Basis of Rating: Applications will be carefully reviewed to assess each individuals’ qualifications.
-Selected persons will be interviewed to determine who will be hired for the job.
-The kind and length of related work experience, training and education shown on the application will be an important consideration in the screening process.
+PLEASE REVIEW THE MINIMUM REQUIREMENTS ON POSTING AND COMMUNICATE HOW YOU MEET THE MINIMUM REQUIREMENTS IN YOUR APPLICATION/RESUME.
+MINIMUM REQUIEMENTS MUST BE MET TO BE CONSIDERED.
+Applications will be carefully reviewed to assess qualifications.
+Selected applicants will be interviewed to determine who will be hired for the job.
+The kind and length of related work experience, training and education shown on the application/resume will be an important consideration in the screening process.
+Relevant experience that is not gained through work experience should be explained in the additional information section of the application.

-Must successfully pass an employment reference check, criminal background check, physical examination, and drug screen.
+Must successfully pass a criminal background check, pre-employment physical examination, and drug screen.
 Drug screens will be in accordance with the Drug Free Workplace Act and/or the Omnibus Transportation Employee Testing Act of 1991.

 Citrus County, Florida supports a Drug-Free workplace.
 All employees are subject to reasonable suspicion drug testing in accordance with Section 112.0455, F.S., Drug-Free Workplace Act.